-- If you suspect there is a problem with your unit, the operating manual should be reviewed first.
+• If you suspect there is a problem with your unit, the operating manual should be reviewed first.
 Your particular problem may be covered in the operating instructions.
 If the issue cannot be resolved, contact EMS or your authorized distributor for additional information.
 If the unit requires repair, contact EMS to obtain a Return Authorization Number.
 The unit should be properly packaged and should include all accessories.
-The unit should be returned in the shortest possible timeframe at customers cost, EMS will return the unit with the same shipping. - In the USA and Canada call: 847-669-8044 for assistance. - Outside USA call your authorized distributor for assistance.
+The customer is responsible for shipping the unit back to EMS for warranty repair.
+The unit should be returned in the shortest possible timeframe at customers cost, EMS will return the unit with the same shipping

+• In the USA and Canada call: 847-669-8044 for assistance.

+• Outside USA call your authorized distributor for assistance.